 When your beautiful baby is born, her skin is often perfect in every way.
 It is softer and smoother than it will ever be again.
-You are dismayed when she wakes up and her bottom is red and irritated when you change her diaper.
+You are dismayed when she wakes up and her bottom is red and irritated with diaper rash.
 What happened!
 What did you do wrong?
 Absolutely nothing!

 There are many misconceptions about a baby’s bottom:

 - It is supposed to be perfectly smooth and rash-free

 - Diaper rash is abnormal